lemonarc/francis-terry/_posts/2021-01-10-blog-proportions-in-architecture-and-music.md

 layout: post
 categories: [blog, theory]
 title: "Proportions in Architecture and Music"
-excerpt: "Architects for millennia have sort to find rules to determine the proportions of every aspect of a building.
+excerpt: "Architects for millennia have sought to find rules to determine the proportions of every aspect of a building.
 A window, for example, can look too narrow and thin or conversely it can look squat and fat.
 How can we work out the right proportions?"
-preview: "Architects for millennia have sort to find rules to determine the proportions of every aspect of a building.
+preview: "Architects for millennia have sought to find rules to determine the proportions of every aspect of a building.
 A window, for example, can look too narrow and thin or conversely it can look squat and fat.
 How can we work out the right proportions?"
 post_date: 10 January 2021
 permalink: /thoughts/proportions-in-architecture-and-music/
 image_tall: /images/essays/proportions-in-architecture-and-music/tall.jpg